lse-ds105/ds105a-2024-w06-summative-so-hl/README.md

 # W06 Summative
 ## "Is London really as rainy as the movies make it out to be?"

+THINGS TO ADD
+- how to run the code
+- what to expect of the project
+- justification for decisions in the project

 ### About
 This project conducts data analysis on rain and indicators of rain in London, and as compared to other countries.
 <br><br>